livz/livz.github.io/_posts/2016-03-02-binary-master-lieutenant-3.md

            execl("/bin/sh", "sh", "-c", command, (char *) 0);
 ```

-The resources refenreced in the beginning usggest that the **$IS** environment variable might be a good place to start.
-After playing with different combinations locally, I've noticed that it works fine, but whenever $IFS is followd by a number or letter, they together get interpreted a a single variable.
-My workaround was to define another variable in those cases.
+The resources refenreced in the beginning suggest that the **$IFS** environment variable might be a good place to start.
+After playing with different combinations locally, I've noticed that it works fine, but whenever $IFS is followd by a number or letter, they together get interpreted as a single variable.
+My workaround was to define more variables when needed.

 So let's see how we can introduce a simple delay, which signifies that the command injection was successful: